genestack/user-tutorials/source/tutorials/Microbiome_analysis/preprocessing-of-raw-reads.rst

 .. image:: images/Microbiome_filter_by_quality_scores.png

-According to the paper_, only reads with at least 75% of read length with quality score above 30 were kept for the future analysis.
+According to the paper_, only reads with at least 75% of read length with the quality score above 30 were kept for the future analysis.
 Let's use the same
-settings: 30 for minimum quality score and 75% for percentage threshold.
+settings: 30 for the minimum quality score and 75% for percentage threshold.

 .. _paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4426690/